scalalang2/rect/README.md

-# load balancing simulator
+# BalanceMeter
-The Load Balancing Simulator for Ethereum Sharding Environment
+The Efficient Load Balancer for Ethereum Sharding Environment

-## Load Balancing in Stateful Distributed System
+## Motivation

 ## TO-DO
 * Calculate average and standard deviation of all opcodes.